WaveletGaussian: Wavelet-domain Diffusion for Sparse-view 3D Gaussian Object Reconstruction: Related Works

 \section{Related Works}

 \textbf{Discrete Wavelet Transform (DWT) for 3DGS}.
 Recently, the DWT has attracted growing attention within deep computer vision frameworks, as it disentangles frequency learning while providing efficiency benefits \cite{DWTGS}.
 Extensions to 3DGS are also being explored, e.g., for fine detail enhancement \cite{3D-GSW}, coarse-to-fine efficient learning \cite{autoopti3dgs} and frequency regularization \cite{DWTGS}.
-Our WaveletGaussian novelly introduces the DWT to sparse-view frameworks with diffusion-based repairs to improve their efficiency.
+Our WaveletGaussian novelly introduces the DWT to a sparse-view framework with diffusion-based repairs to improve efficiency.

 \textbf{Diffusion-based repair for sparse-view 3DGS}.
 Denoising diffusion models (DDMs) \cite{DDM}, known for their strong generative capabilities, are widely used to repair the highly corrupted novel views of sparse-view 3DGS.
 However, this approach incurs significant computation, as it requires fine-tuning the diffusion model on large-scale datasets \cite{DeceptiveNeRF, 3DGS-Enhancer, Difix3d+, GenFusion}.
-Scene-specific fine-tuning and LoRA adapters \cite{GaussianObject, RI3D, Generative3DGS, Free360} improve efficiency, but training a single scene or object may still require up to an hour \cite{GaussianObject}, thus severely limiting the method's scalability.
+Scene-specific fine-tuning and LoRA adapters \cite{GaussianObject, RI3D, Generative3DGS, Free360} improve efficiency, but the total training time may still require up to an hour \cite{GaussianObject}, thus severely limiting the method's scalability.
 Our WaveletGaussian proposes repositioning the diffusion-related processes to the lower-resolution wavelet domain for efficiency benefits.